bennyhuo/KotlinBlogTranslation/original/Improving Java Interop Top-Level Functions and Properties.md

 ## Package-parts and facades

-In fact, it’s all a little trickier: top-level functions and properties become statics in Java classes, and we can access them through a class named after the package, yes, but that class is only a <strong>facade</strong>.
+In fact, it’s all a little trickier: top-level functions and properties become statics in Java classes, and we can access them through a class named after the package, yes, but that class is only a **facade**.
 The actual layout of the code is as follows:

 {% raw %}
 <p><a href="https://i2.wp.com/blog.jetbrains.com/kotlin/files/2015/06/PackageFacade.png"><img alt="PackageFacade" class="alignleft size-full wp-image-2400" data-recalc-dims="1" src="https://i2.wp.com/blog.jetbrains.com/kotlin/files/2015/06/PackageFacade.png?resize=640%2C309&amp;ssl=1"/></a></p>
 {% endraw %}

 Every source file is compiled into a <em>separate class file</em>.
 Even when they are in the same package.
-Those per-source-file classes are called <strong>package-parts</strong>.
+Those per-source-file classes are called **package-parts**.
 They contain all the actual byte code of methods and declare all the fields.
 So, <em>all implementation resides in package-parts</em>.
-Then, a single <strong>package-facade</strong> class is generated that declares all the top-level functions and properties (again), and delegates implementations to the package-parts.
+Then, a single **package-facade** class is generated that declares all the top-level functions and properties (again), and delegates implementations to the package-parts.
 ## Why

-<strong>Why have a single facade</strong>.
+**Why have a single facade**.
 This is something we are going to change, but here’s the reasoning we followed a few years ago when we made this decision: having a single entry point class for Java clients seems to be as simple as it gets.
-Also, moving functions from one file to another doesn’t break anything since we refer to them only through the facade, don’t we? <strong>Win-win, isn’t it?</strong> Well, not quite in fact, but we’ll get to it later, and for now will just explain the rest of the design taking the need for a facade for granted.
+Also, moving functions from one file to another doesn’t break anything since we refer to them only through the facade, don’t we? **Win-win, isn’t it?** Well, not quite in fact, but we’ll get to it later, and for now will just explain the rest of the design taking the need for a facade for granted.
-<strong>Why package-parts</strong>.
+**Why package-parts**.
 The main reason is initialization order for static fields.
 Indeed, consider these two files:
 <em>file1.kt</em>:

 {% raw %}